 Because heat transfers directly, induction cooktops are nearly twice as energy efficient as gas, smoothtop or electric coil cooktops, meaning they heat up in far less time.
 They're also safer.
 If a child accidentally moves a pan, the pan heat immediately decreases, and the elements themselves stay much cooler than a traditional electric or gas burner.

 Still, there are a few drawbacks.
 For starters, some users say their induction cooktops make a slight humming sound when in use.
 More importantly, induction cooktops require magnetic cookware to work.
 Cast iron and most kinds of stainless steel are okay, but not copper, glass, ceramic or aluminum.
 These cooktops are also more expensive on average than other types, starting at around $1,200 -- about what you'd pay for a top-of-the-line electric smoothtop.

-Both GE models feature four induction burners range in size from 6 to 11 inches and in power from 1,800 to 3,700 watts, and each has 19 power settings for precise temperature control.
+Both GE models feature four induction burners that range in size from 6 to 11 inches and in power from 1,800 to 3,700 watts.
+Each burner has 19 power settings for precise temperature control.
 Other features include touchpad controls with a child lockout, hot-surface lights for each burner and a sensor that automatically adjusts the heating element to the correct pan size.
 The cooktop comes with a one-year warranty.

 Professional and user reviews are strong.
 One professional reviewer bestows a high overall score and a recommended rating on the GE Profile PHP900DMBB.
 Reviewed.com also rates it highly (in this case, the stainless-steel trimmed PHP900SMSS), though it reserves Editors' Choice honors for a different induction cooktop.